fanerotim/Spotify-Finder/README.md

 The Spotify-Finder project is a small app that uses Spotify's API and allows users to search through Spotify's library.
-Users can search for artists or albums.
-Once the application renders the result of the search, users can also navigate to details page, where the app renders information regarding the album such as: album name, release date, artist name and also tracklist of the album.
+Users can search for albums by album or artist/band name.
+Once the application renders the result of the search, users can click on any of the albums to navigate to its details page.
+On details page the app gives information such as: album name, release date, total tracks, artist name and also there is a section with the tracklist of the album.

 The app is deployed and can be accessed via this link: https://spotify-finder.fanerotim.com